hanimao/jenkins-project/README.md

 - An AWS account
 - An Amazon EC2 key pair.
 If you don’t have one, refer to Creating a key pair.
-- An AWS IAM User with programmatic key access and permissions to launch EC2 instances
+- An AWS IAM User with programmatic key access and permissions to launch EC2 instancess
 ---

 ### **Here's what it will look like**